ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/results/sub_experiment_2_report.md

 ## Video-specific questions answered

-- **Why does the video caution against tiny chunk sizes?** Because context gets fragmented, forcing the retriever to stitch multiple micro-chunks per answer, which increases latency variance and can drop key sentences.
-Our chunk experiment illustrates both the latency drop *and* the risk of missing holistic context.
+- **Why does the video caution against tiny chunk sizes?** The video does not mention a caution against tiny chunk sizes.
-- **What happens if you skip persistence?** Every run rebuilds embeddings, which reintroduces the 10–11 s indexing penalty highlighted in the tutorial.
-Our in-memory run logged 11.16 s of rebuild time despite a smaller chunk size.
+- **What happens if you skip persistence?** The video does not mention what happens if you skip persistence.

 ## Metrics snapshots